 Sanctuary Organ

 Our exquisite sanctuary organ was dedicated to the church in 1968, given in memory of Converse College voice teacher Glenn Crowder Stables by his wife, Mary Andrews Stables.
-The organ consists of 2,834 pipes and was handcrafted by the Æolian-Skinner Organ Company, at that time, one of the finest and most recognized names in organ building in the United States.
+The organ consists of 2,895 pipes and was handcrafted by the Æolian-Skinner Organ Company, one of the finest and most recognized names in organ building in the United States.
+In the fall of 2023, an exciting festival trumpet was added by the Schoenstein Organ Company.

 Chapel Organ